reiver/go-buffers/README.md

 # go-buffers

-Package **buffers** provides tools for working with byte array, and byte slice buffers.
+Package **buffers** provides tools for working with byte array, and byte slice buffers, for the Go programming language.

 ## Documention